KaramelaDAO/website/README.md

 KaramelaDAO is a for-profit decentralized autonomous organization.

-Inside Karamela you will find Teams and Projects , with goals that range from education to profitability.
+Inside Karamela you will find Teams and Projects, with goals that range from education to profitability.

-KaramelaDAO’s goal is to be the first DAO to reach 1Billion in revenue from all projects.

 We don’t have hierarchy, people are organized in Teams in a free and open way, in which everyone is invited to participate and make additions.